 Because every accident case is unique, there is no way to easily value your claim.
 The economic damages you suffered will be the easiest to calculate as they have a clear financial value.

-The Law Offices of Jay S. Knispel, LLC will help you understand how much your personal injury claim may be worth during your consultation.
+The Law Offices of Jay S. Knispel Personal Injury Lawyers will help you understand how much your personal injury claim may be worth and how long it will take your case to settle during your consultation.